 Surveillance.
 Surveillance is the standard method of managing stage I seminoma.
 Using a surveillance program, the risk of death from stage I seminoma is less than 1%.
-Unlike surveillance for non-seminoma, surveillance for seminoma does not require frequent visits to the doctor.
-While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every 6 months for the next 3 years, and then annually until at least 10 years after the original diagnosis.
-At each visit, the following tests are performed: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
+Unlike surveillance for non-seminoma, a man receiving surveillance for seminoma does not need to visit the doctor as often.
+While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every 6 months for the next 3 years, and then yearly until at least 5 years after the original diagnosis.
+The following tests are done at each visit: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
 Blood tests to measure the serum tumor markers beta-hCG and AFP may be done at the same time, but more research is needed to determine if testing serum tumor markers is helpful for these men.

 Adjuvant radiation therapy.
 This is radiation therapy given after surgery.
 Seminoma is much different from non-seminoma, and early-stage seminoma can be effectively treated with radiation therapy.
 The chance of recurrence can be decreased to less than 5% with 10 to 15 treatments of radiation therapy to the retroperitoneum.
 Additional radiation therapy to the pelvis does not reduce the overall risk of recurrence, but it does reduce the risk of a recurrence in the pelvis.
 Some doctors prefer to treat only the retroperitoneum.
-Others prefer to include the pelvis to prevent recurrences in that area and eliminate the need for imaging tests of the pelvis to watch for a recurrence.
+Others prefer to include the pelvis to prevent recurrences in that area, which means that follow-up with imaging tests of the pelvis is not needed to watch for a recurrence.

 The disadvantage of radiation therapy for clinical stage I seminoma is that more than 80% of men receive treatment that they do not need because they were cured with the orchiectomy.
-This is a concern because radiation therapy increases the risk of developing another cancer and heart disease.
+This is a concern because radiation therapy increases the risk of developing another type of cancer and heart problems.

 Adjuvant chemotherapy.
 This is chemotherapy after surgery.
 Chemotherapy for stage I seminoma is a newer and more controversial treatment option than surveillance or radiation therapy.
-Using carboplatin, studies have shown that the risk of recurrence after orchiectomy can be reduced from 18% to about 2% using 2 doses of carboplatin and to about 5% using 1 dose of carboplatin.
-Because the use of carboplatin is a newer approach, there is less information on long-term effects after treatment.
+Using carboplatin, studies have shown that the risk of recurrence after orchiectomy can be reduced from 18% to about 2% with 2 doses of carboplatin and to about 5% to 6% with 1 dose of carboplatin.
+Because the use of carboplatin is a newer approach, there is less information on the long-term effects of treatment.
 Therefore, many experts believe that more information is needed before recommending this treatment approach.
-On the other hand, many other experts have accepted carboplatin as a new treatment option for stage I seminoma, and it is listed as a standard treatment option in most published testicular cancer treatment guidelines.
-The hope is that carboplatin will cause fewer complications than radiation therapy, but it won’t be known whether this is the case until the health of the men who have received carboplatin has been monitored for a longer period of time.
-Complications from cancer treatments sometimes do not appear until 10 to 20 years later.
+On the other hand, many other experts have accepted carboplatin as a new treatment option for stage I seminoma, and it is listed as a standard treatment option in most testicular cancer treatment guidelines.
+The hope is that carboplatin will cause fewer problems than radiation therapy, but it won’t be known whether this is the case until the health of the men who have received carboplatin has been monitored for a longer period of time.
+Some problems from cancer treatments do not appear until 10 to 20 years later.

 Metastatic testicular cancer

 If cancer has spread to another location in the body, it is called metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
-Also, clinical trials might be an option.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.
+Clinical trials might also be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
 However, testicular cancer is fast-growing, so it is important to start treatment right away.
-If a second opinion is wanted, patients should talk with a doctor within 1 or 2 weeks.
+If you want to get a second opinion, talk with the doctor within 1 or 2 weeks after diagnosis.

 Your treatment plan is based on many individual factors, including whether the cancer has spread to the brain.
 In addition, LDH levels may be monitored for men with metastatic disease to determine the stage and how long chemotherapy is needed.

 Initial treatment of metastatic testicular cancer is usually chemotherapy except when immediate treatment of the brain is needed, which is rare.
-Chemotherapy typically shrinks the size of such tumors in the brain and may remove them entirely over time.
+Chemotherapy typically shrinks the size of such tumors in the brain and may get rid of them entirely over time.
 If there are any masses remaining after chemotherapy, surgery may be recommended.
 Radiation therapy to treat the spread of testicular cancer to the brain is controversial.
-If immediate treatment of a tumor in the brain is needed due to bleeding or swelling or other issues, then removing the mass surgically is usually preferred if it can be done safely, but radiation therapy may be recommended instead of or in addition to surgery depending on the situation.
+If immediate treatment of a tumor in the brain is needed due to bleeding, swelling, or other issues, then removing the mass surgically is usually preferred if it can be done safely.
+But radiation therapy may be recommended instead of or in addition to surgery depending on the situation.
 Palliative care will also be important to help relieve symptoms and side effects.